Installation

 • PHP 7.4 or newer.

-• HTTPS on the public site, especially before submitting feeds to podcast directories.
+• HTTPS on the public site before submitting feeds.

 • upload_max_filesize